 Is Alcatraz Worth Visiting?

-In college, I had a weird fascination with prisons.
+In college, I had a weird curiosity all about prisons.
 Let me clarify before you all run screaming in the opposite direction.
 I know it’s kinda weird to admit.
 Believe me.

 Around this time, I was also a huge fan of the HBO drama Oz, which is set in an all-male maximum security prison.
 This show had lots of violence, sharp social critiques, and complex characters.
 For some people, a show like Oz would be too intense, but I found the dynamics interesting.

 So, of course, when I visited San Francisco, I already knew I had to take the ferry to visit Alcatraz, the most infamous prison in United States history.

 How do you Reach Alcatraz Island and is it Worth the Hassle?

 Most consider Alcatraz a “must see” for any San Francisco trip.
 When I told my classroom aide I planned to visit San Francisco, she immediately told me “I couldn’t miss Alcatraz.”
 My mom, who used to go to San Francisco a lot for business, also emphasized that I needed to make it out to the island and take a tour.